Melvin-n/beam/README.md

 This project is an ecommerce site made using React, Nodejs, Express and MySQL.

-Homepage demo - https://beam-demo.netlify.app/ (only the homepage, no server or database connected)
+Homepage demo - https://beam-demo.netlify.app/ (only the homepage, no backend connected)

 ## Description: